jacobrosenthal/rust-training-aimldevfest-2019/src/convolve.md

 We can use `zip()` to combine two iterators into one iterator that yields tuple elements.
 Since kernel and pixels are nested arrays, `kernel.iter()` and `pixels.iter()` both give iterators over elements of type `[f32; 3]`.
 So, the tuple parameter `(kernel_column, input_column)` has type `([f32; 3], [f32; 3])`.
 We also know at the end were going to add all the products up.

-> Note rust doesn't show println data from tests, so use `cargo test -- --nocapture` to see your println debugging in this case.

 ```rust,ignore
 fn convolve(kernel: &[[f32; 3]; 3], pixels: &[[f32; 3]; 3]) -> f32 {
         kernel